-- 1) BYTES for character strings. - 2) BITS for bit strings.
+- 1) BYTES arrays used to represent character strings. - 2) BITS arrays used to represent bit strings.

-4.1.7.1 BYTES - ARRAYS USED TO REPRESENT CHARACTER STRINGS
+4.1.7.1.
+BYTES - Arrays Used to Represent Character Strings

 A BYTES data-element can contain any number of characters.
-Each character is held as an unsigned 8 bit integer and is equivalent to the declaration :
+Each character is held as an unsigned 8 bit integer and is equivalent to the declaration: